-The IT job market is booming and in some parts of the UK, one in every ten jobs advertised is a tech role.
-The reality is, there’s no shortage of tech jobs, but there is a shortage of tech talent, and that’s where apprenticeships come in.
+The IT job market is booming, and in some parts of the UK, one in every ten jobs advertised is a tech role.
+There’s no shortage of tech jobs, but there is a shortage of tech talent, and that’s where apprenticeships come in.

-So, once you’re trained and qualified, the world is your oyster, because employers will want your skills!
+So, the world is your oyster once you’re trained and qualified because employers will want your skills!

 Tech jobs are not only enjoyable, but they pay well too.
 In the last year tech jobs have risen by 6%, outstripping many other industries.

-As an apprentice you’ll earn while you learn and won’t have to pay any training or tuition fees.
+You’ll earn while you learn as an apprentice and won’t have to pay any training or tuition fees.
 Your employer and the government will fund these costs, which can be as high as £18,000 for a Software Developer Apprenticeship.
 Now, compare this to going to university, where tuition fees are around £9,000 per year, and the average student debt on graduation is £45,000!

 Once you’ve completed your apprenticeship, your skills will be in high demand!
 Look at what you can expect to earn as you progress in your career: